razorcd/Game-of-Three-reactive/README.md

 Numbers game implemented with WebFlux, Reactive Mongo, Event Sourcing (commands) and CQRS.

-This repository takes the [Game of Three](https://github.com/razorcd/Game-of-Three) implementation in vanilla Java and integrates it with Spring WebFlux, ReactiveMongodb following Event Sourcing as the commands and CQRS.
+This repository takes the [Numbers-Game](https://github.com/razorcd/numbers-game) implementation in vanilla Java and integrates it with Spring WebFlux, ReactiveMongodb following Event Sourcing as the commands and CQRS.

 #### At the moment this app is still work in progress!